-31. Value for money refers to using resources effectively and continually improving services.
-We will review, conclude and report on whether the Fund can provide evidence that it is demonstrating value for money in the use of resources, has focus on improvement and that there is a clear link to the outcomes delivered.
+34. Value for money refers to using resources effectively and continually improving services.
+We will review, conclude and report on whether the Fund can demonstrate:

+- · value for money in the use of resources - that there is a clear link between money spent, output and outcomes delivered - that outcomes are improving - that there is sufficient focus on improvement and the pace of it.